zslhg903/NINA/NINA/Documentation/NINA.md

     - Allows you to change the bulb mode of the camera
     - Native will work in most cases
     - RS232 and Mount is available as well and might be necessary for older Nikon cameras
-        > Please refer to Using RS232 or Mount for bulb shutter
+        > For usage of RS232 and Monunt shutter refer to [Usage: Using RS232 or Mount for bulb shutter](#using-rs232-or-mount-for-bulb-shutter)
 8. **Raw converter**
     - You can change the raw converter here
     - Only applies to DSLR